corinnbrunelle/NASA-SPACE-APPS-Challenge/README.md

 All information on [PACE](https://pace.oceansciences.org/)

 A Python Package for Visualizing and Analyzing Hyperspectral Data in Coastal Environments is available : Free software MIT License Documentation: https://hypercoast.org

+***

+NASA data are availble on [EarthData](https://search.earthdata.nasa.gov/search).
+These dataset can be combined with Sentinel-2 data via the [Copernicus browser](https://browser.dataspace.copernicus.eu/)